sirbiel100/CMS-Logic-Implementation/README.md

     }
     ```
   - Page:
-      - Adding a new page: When the user click on the button to add a new page, he gonna gonna display the following function:
+      - Adding: When the user click on the button to add a new page, he gonna gonna display the following function:
           ```js
             function addPage(newPageData) {